NarwhalKidGames/NarwhalKidGames/README.md

 - Once they finish downloading, click on the `NarwhalKidGames-main` file a single time.

-- Right click the `NarwhalKidGames-main` file and click `Extract All...`.
+- Right click the `NarwhalKidGames-main` file and click `Extract All...` (the extraction starts out slow but gets much faster at the end).

 - Once it's finished extracting, you can delete the `NarwhalKidGames-main` file with the icon that has the zipper on it.
 It should also say `Compressed (zipped) Folder` in the `type` section.